Ashish-Ghoshal/dungeon-gpt-stremlit/README.md

     │   └── secrets.toml  # For local testing of secrets (DO NOT COMMIT!)
     ├── .gitignore        # Specifies files/folders to ignore (e.g., .env, .streamlit/secrets.toml)
     ├── requirements.txt  # Python dependencies for your Streamlit app
-    └── streamlit_app.py  # Your main Streamlit application file (containing all logic)
+    ├── streamlit_app.py  # Your main Streamlit application file (containing all logic) ├── screenshots/

-_(Optionally, you can create a `screenshots/` directory for any screenshots if you add them to the README later.)_
+    │   └── *.png         # screenshots of program for README.md
+    └── README.md         # This file

 ## 5\.
 Local Setup Guide 🖥️